ArchipelagoMW/Archipelago/WebHostLib/static/assets/tutorial/raft/setup_en.md

 5. You can disconnect from an Archipelago server by typing */disconnect confirmDisconnect* into the console and hitting Enter.

+## Multiplayer Raft

+You're able to have multiple Raft players on a single Raftipelago world.
+This will work, with a few notes:
+- Only the player that creates/loads the world can connect to Archipelago (this is the "host" of the Raft world).
+Other players do not need to connect; everything will be routed through the the host.
+- Resource Packs are only received by the host and any other players connected to the Raft world when the resource pack is received.
+- Players other than the host will be labeled as a "Raft Player (Steam name)" when using ingame chat, which will be routed through Archipelago chat.
+- Ingame chat will only work when the host is connected to the Archipelago server.

 ## Game Troubleshooting

 ### The "Load game" button is disabled for my world / my world is corrupt